-We are a team of artists, writers, directors, and producers that want nothing more than to support the next generation of filmmakers and screenwriters from around the world.
-Specifically, those storytellers that passionate about telling stories about our communities in the U.S. and abroad, from inner city Atlanta, LA, New York, Oakland, Detroit, Chicago, and Milwaukee to Africa, Brazil, and the Caribbean, to Wall Street and the streets of London to the NBA.
+We are a team of artists that want nothing more than to support the next generation of filmmakers and screenwriters from around the world.
+Specifically, those storytellers that passionate about telling stories about black communities in the U.S. and abroad, from inner city Atlanta, LA, New York, Oakland, Detroit, Chicago, and Milwaukee to Africa, Brazil, and the Caribbean, to Wall Street and the streets of London to the NBA.

-Our goal is to inspire more black authors to write, more black stories to go into production, and to connect production companies that tell our stories to the exceptionally talented storytellers who are writing them.
+Our goal is to inspire more storytellers to write great stories about the black community, to see more black stories to go into production, and to connect production companies that tell black stories to the exceptionally talented storytellers who are writing them.
 We want to inspire generations of filmmakers to tell great stories that will inspire future generations to tell great stories.

 Black Screenplays Matter rewards screenwriters with various prizes including distribution of your script to top industry executives at several production companies and talent agencies in both New York and Los Angeles as well as to our database of A list agents, managers, and festival winners on both coasts who are looking for clients and material to produce.
 Three winners will also receive an InkTip Script Listing of your script on InkTip so that even more producers and reps can find you.

 Please note that only our Grand Prize Winner and top two finalists will receive industry distribution and prizes.
 Semi-Finalists will only be rewarded with recognition.

 Black Screenplays Matter is an independent screenwriting competition.

 Submissions are accepted via electronic submission only through our partner website FilmFreeway.

 There is no limit to the length of the projects you submit.
 Projects can be in script or treatment form.